thegenes93/Sercomp-Gerenciamento-de-eventos/README.md

-Name: Project Sercomp2019
+# Name: Project Sercomp2019

-Project developed for managing events for the State University of Paraiba Campos Patos.
+Project developed for managing events for the Universidade Estadual da Paraiba(UEPB) Campos Patos.

 Resume:
 Project used in Sercomp 2019 for desktop and mobile devices with the following functions